Alas Smith and Jones: TalkBack

-The final full series to be produced solely by the BBC was series 4 in 1987, also the last series to be broadcast on BBC2.
-Starting from the 1987 Christmas special, The Homemade Xmas Video, the show became one of the first to be produced for the BBC by an independent production company, TalkBack, of which Smith and Jones were founding directors.
-Series 5 in 1989, the first series to be broadcast on BBC1, was the first full series of the show to be produced by TalkBack for the BBC.
+Series 4 in 1987 was the final series to be produced solely by the BBC, and the last series to be broadcast on BBC2.
+The 1987 Christmas special, The Homemade Xmas Video, was one of the first shows to be produced for the BBC by an independent production company – TalkBack – of which Smith and Jones were founding directors.
+TalkBack produced series 5 for the BBC in 1989, which was broadcast on BBC1 and dropped "Alas" from the title.

-Smith and Jones would later sell TalkBack to Pearson Television, by then owners of Thames Television, in 2000 for £62 million.
+In 2000 Smith and Jones sold TalkBack to Pearson Television, then owners of Thames Television, for £62 million.
 Pearson PLC sold Pearson Television to CLT-UFA in 2001 to form the RTL Group.
 Pearson Television was renamed FremantleMedia and its UK division took the Thames Television name.
-The operational departments of TalkBack and Thames were later merged to form Talkback Thames in 2003; initially each brand continued to be used on screen, but eventually all productions used the Talkback Thames name.
-However, in 2011 it was announced the individual brand names would return and 'Talkback' is now once again used solely for comedy productions.
+The operational departments of TalkBack and Thames were merged to form Talkback Thames in 2003; initially each brand continued to be used on screen, but eventually all productions used the Talkback Thames name.
+In 2011 individual brand names returned and Talkback is once again used solely for comedy productions.

 Episode guide

-The show ran for ten series across 14 years, each comprising six 30-minute episodes.:
+The show ran for ten series across 14 years, each comprising six 30-minute episodes.